-We will always, always love art prints here at Hunker.
-They are timeless, easy, and offer a wonderful way to show off unique style.
-That said there are times we also love to push the envelope when it comes to wall art — and a bedroom is a great place to take a few style risks.
-After all, it's not a room that will be frequently seen by guests, which makes it a space where your distinctive preferences can really shine.
+We will always be fans of art prints here at Hunker.
+They are timeless and easy and offer a wonderful way to show off your unique sense of style.
+That said, there are times we also love to push the envelope when it comes to wall decor, and the bedroom is a great place to take a few interior design risks.
+After all, sleeping quarters won't be seen frequently by guests, unlike the living room or kitchen, which makes it the perfect place for your distinctive personality to really shine.

-So, let us voyage beyond the boundaries of framed artwork and look at some inventive approaches to decorating using these exceptional bedroom wall decor ideas.
-From fiber hangings to vintage finds to new ways to display objects, we have no doubt that you'll be able to add loads of personality to your refuge in no time.
+So, let us voyage beyond the boundaries of standard framed artwork and look at some creative bedroom decorating ideas.
+From trendy fiber wall hangings to vintage finds to sculptural objects, we have no doubt that the following 25 wall decor ideas will look great above your headboard and spark some serious inspiration.